Lollypop Farm Teen Volunteers

 Junior Camp Counselor volunteer hours will count towards any required community service hours for schools or clubs.
 Candidates should feel comfortable handling animals.
 Past experience working with children is preferred, but not required.
 Junior Camp Counselors are expected to be enthusiastic self-starters, with a positive attitude, and should be able to follow rules and directions with limited supervision.

-Join us for a great monthly learning opportunity that comes with the satisfaction of helping others!
 Participants may create a variety of enrichment toys, devise adoption promotion materials, and participate in keeping the shelter grounds tidy – not to mention get some hands-on animal socialization time!

 INDEPENDENT YOUTH SERVICE PROJECTS:

 Do you need service hours for your school or youth group?
 Check out our Youth Service Guide for ideas you can do on your own.